It sounds like something that happens to you when you’re dead.

 In the ever-expanding list of Life Insurance jargon, the question of ‘what the bleep is Life Insurance underwriting?’ comes up a lot.

-The more likely you are to die, the more expensive your cover will be.
+The more likely you are to claim, the more expensive your cover will be.

 So how does life insurance underwriting work?